Computational relative entropy: Computational smoothing

 We start with an unconditional result that requires exponential complexity of the involved states. \begin{lemma}[Unconditionally indistinguishable states] With no computational assumptions, there exists two quantum $n$-qubit states $\rho_n, \sigma_n \in (\bbC^2)^{\otimes n}$ which are computationally indistinguishable (see \cref{def:computational_indistinguishability}) but whose supports are not mutually contained inside each other. \end{lemma} \begin{proof} Let us pick the states to be pure states $\rho_n = |\psi_n\rangle\!\langle \psi_n|, \sigma_n = |\phi_n \rangle\!\langle \phi_n|$ sampled according to the Haar measure $\ket{\psi_n}, \ket{\phi_n} \sim \haar(n)$.
 By Levy's lemma we have that for an arbitrary POVM effect $\Lambda$ and number of copies $k$~\cite{mele2024introduction}

 where $d = 2^n$.
 This follows from the Lipschitz constant bound

 We now consider an $\epsilon$-net $\calN$ over computationally efficient POVM effects in operator norm.
 We seek to establish that such a net has a size of at most $\exp(\poly(n))$.
 Consider as a start a POVM with gate complexity $G$ according to our circuit model.
-To cover this set in diamond norm, we need at most~\cite[Eq.~(B4)]{zhao2024learning}
+To cover the set of unitaries circuits of gate complexity $G$ in diamond norm, we need at most~\cite[Eq.~(B4)]{zhao2024learning}

 many elements in the net, where the factor $\log 2G$ in the last term comes from the circuit being able to at most touch $2G$ many qubits.
 Finally, to cover the whole set of POVM effects, we need to count the different measurements we can perform after the unitary was applied.
 In our circuit model, this is at most $2^{2G} = \exp(2G \log 2)$, as for any of the at most $2G$ qubits we have two possibilities to choose from, either projecting on the zero state or ignoring.
 Hence, we obtain an $\epsilon$-net in operator norm for the set of efficient POVM effects using at most